DanhNguyennene/BTL/backend/README.md

 # Book Inventory API

-A RESTful API built with Node.js, Express, and MongoDB for managing a book inventory system.
+A RESTful API built with Node.js, Express, and MySQL2 for managing a book inventory system.
 This API provides endpoints for creating, reading, updating, and deleting book records.

 # Table of Content